wendywarren/ac-type/_assignments/grids.md

   Modular grids allow for an great amount of versatility for your page layouts.
 The designer can achieve movement and rhythm when they really make the most of such a grid.

+  ### The Anatomy of the Grid

+  Grids are made of columns, gutters, modules, margins, flow lines and the marker.

+  `image of page layout grid with element names`

   Create layout grids.
 We'll consider:

   - Balance